days

 Decreases in the amount of estrogen produced by the ovaries can cause hair loss or thinning hair.

-Dry or Itchy Eyes
+Dry Or Itchy Eyes

 Chronic itchy, scratchy, or dry eyes can be caused by reduced estrogen production.
 This can affect your body’s ability to create tears and may lead to blurred vision, swollen eyelids, or light sensitivity.

-Burning Sensation in the Mouth
+Burning Sensation In The Mouth

 Burning mouth syndrome can occur during menopause.
 This condition produces burning, tingling, hot, or numb sensations in the mouth even though there is no injury or illness in the mouth.
 The area around the tip of the tongue is most frequently affected.
 People may also experience dry mouth.